projectcontour/contour/docs/httpproxy.md

 This may result in duplicates, for example two `prefix:` conditions, or two header match conditions with the same name and value.
 To resolve this Contour applies the following logic.

 - `prefix:` conditions are concatenated together in the order they were applied from the root object.
 For example the conditions, `prefix: /api`, `prefix: /v1` becomes a single `prefix: /api/v1` conditions.
+Note: Multiple prefixes cannot be supplied on a single set of Route conditions.
 - Repeated identical `header:` conditions (the same fields exactly) are deduplicated to a single `header:` condition in the final Envoy config.

 ### Configuring inclusion